 Gargoyle Gecko (Rhacodactylus auriculatus)

-Gargoyle geckos are a nocturnal arboreal species of gecko native to New Caledonia, a group of islands between Australia and Fiji.
+Gargoyle geckos (also known as the knob-headed giant gecko) are a nocturnal arboreal species of gecko native to New Caledonia, a group of islands between Australia and Fiji.
 They get their name from the bony horn-like protrusions found on their skulls.

 Gargoyle geckos are omnivorous, consuming a varied diet of fruits, nectars, invertebrates, and young small mammals in the wild.
 Because they are nocturnal, most of this activity occurs at night.